-Guy Kawasaki is a Silicon-Valley based author, speaker, entrepreneur, chief evangelist of Canva, trustee of the Wikimedia Foundation, brand ambassador for Mercedes Benz and executive fellow at the Haas School of Business at U.C.
+Kawasaki is the chief evangelist of Canva, trustee of the Wikimedia Foundation, brand ambassador for Mercedes Benz and executive fellow at the Haas School of Business at U.C.
 Berkeley.

 So the passion for Canva is because it is a great platform for changing the world—making a “dent in the universe” as Steve would say.

-Q: One of your suggested tools for entrepreneurs is to create a mantra, not a mission statement.
-What are some examples of a mantra vs. mission – so my entrepreneurial readers can benefit from creating a mantra for their businesses?
+One of your suggested tools for entrepreneurs is to create a mantra, not a mission statement.
+What are some examples of a mantra vs. mission – so my entrepreneurial readers can benefit from creating a mantra?

-Q: What is your personal mantra for this upcoming year of 2017?
+What is your personal mantra for this upcoming year?

-I have my doubts that online digital courses will replace face-to-face teaching, but I have no doubts that they will democratize education.
+I have my doubts that online digital courses will replace face-to-face teaching.
+But I have no doubts that they will democratize education.
 When all you need to learn is Internet access and intellectual curiosity, good things are bound to happen.

 Canva, my company, is particularly good at helping people create great graphics to enhance communication capabilities.
 Here’s a link so that people can buy free photos and designs: canva.com/gift/guylive